alexhkurz/coronavirus-in-R/lessons/lesson-01/lesson-01.md

 - select all and click on run to execute all in one go;
 - change the program and plot your own data ...

 ### Suggested exercises

+(Time for some music?
+I wrote this listening to [London Calling](https://www.youtube.com/watch?v=hZw23sWlyG0&list=PLkLimRXN6NKzoSccJhADNW42Ayxf7mYwF&index=8).)

 Make your own exercises.
-Choose different countries, or different time rantes.
+Choose different countries, or different time ranges.
 Look at the data with your naked eyes.
 You will find that not for all countries there is reliable data.
 Etc, etc, ...

----

-I wrote this listening to [The Clash](https://www.youtube.com/watch?v=hZw23sWlyG0&list=PLkLimRXN6NKzoSccJhADNW42Ayxf7mYwF&index=8).

 [^ascii]: If you want to understand this in more detail, look at how characters are encoded in a machine.
 This code is called [ASCII](https://en.wikipedia.org/wiki/ASCII#Printable_characters).
 For example, you see that `a` is encoded as `110 0001` (the space is just for readability) and `0` as a character is encoded as `011 0000`.
 But `0` as a number is encoded differently, namely as a sequence of 64 `0`s.